 Flu & Pneumococcal Immunisation

 Please contact the surgery in order to book your flu vaccination.
-Eligibilty criteria is listed below.
+Eligibility criteria is listed below.

 Who is eligible for a flu jab?